Dimencia/DU-Orbital-Hud/README.md

 **Alt+5** to toggle **Turn & Burn Mode**, which changes all your braking readouts to assume you will be turning and burning.
 Be sure to set *warmup* in the Parameters if you use this; the default warmup is assumed to be 32s.
 Autopilot will also turn and burn for you (Auto-Braking will not).
 Note that Turn & Burn Mode assumes your ship will be able to face the correct direction to burn before you must begin braking, and should be used with caution for short trips

 **Alt+6** to toggle **Altitude Hold**.
 If used while flying (with gear up), this will attempt to hold at the altitude you turned it on at.
-**Alt+6** while landed (with gear down) to turn on **Auto Takeoff** - this is simply Altitude Hold that sets you to a paramater-defined distance above your starting position (default 1km)
+**Alt+6** while landed (with gear down) to turn on **Auto Takeoff** - this is simply Altitude Hold that sets you to a paramater-defined distance above your starting position (default 1km).
+You must control your own thrust and release the brake to takeoff.
 **Gear** while in Altitude Hold mode will turn on **Auto Landing**.
 This is very slow in an attempt to be safe; it pitches down at 5 degrees, cuts throttle, and waits until your vertical boosters or hover engines power on before pitching up and hitting the brake.
 This will not trigger if it does not auto-detect a hover engine or vertical booster
+**Alt+C,Alt+Space** while in Altitude Hold to change the Holding Altitude (these hotkeys will not affect your hovers/vboosters while in Altitude Hold)

-**Alt+7** to **Save variables in a databank** - To use:  Attach a databank to your ship in any location.
+**Alt+7** to **Save/clear variables in a databank** - To use:  Attach a databank to your ship in any location.
 Rerun the HUD Autoconfig.
-Change any variables able to be saved (shown below) using Edit LUA Paremeters.
+Change any variables using Edit LUA Paremeters.
 Get in seat.
 Hit ALT-7 to save.
 These will now autoload anytime you get in seat.
 To overwrite you must hit alt-7 to wipe the databank, then get out, rerun Autoconfig, then change the values with Edit LUA Parameters, get back in, and alt-7 to save the new values.

 **Alt+8** will toggle **Follow Mode** with a **Remote Controller**.
 This makes your craft lift off and try to follow you wherever you go.

 **Alt+9** to engage **Auto-Brake**.
 This will simply engage the brake if you come within the max braking distance of the planet targeted with Alt+1 and Alt+2, and disengage it once it's gotten as close to an orbit as it can just by braking.
 This is an alternative to auto-pilot if you don't want to give the autopilot control over where your ship is facing or thrusters

-This feature will also load your values if you update the HUD autoconfigure to a new release or if you need to rerun it due to changes on your ship unless the list of saved variables has changed.

-## Current Savable Variables
+## Persistence

-userControlScheme
-AutopilotTargetOrbit
-brakeToggle
-apTickRate
-turnAssist
-warmup
-MaxGameVelocity
-freeLookToggle
-PrimaryR, PrimaryG, PrimaryB
-DeadZone
-circleRad
-MouseXSensitivity
-MouseYSensitivity
+As mentioned briefly above, your custom variables are saved between reloading configurations if you attach a databank to the ship (and use Alt+7 to save them).
+However, all variables in the program are saved in the databank when you exit the seat.
+This means it will be exactly as you left it - if you were landed when you got out, it won't jump off the ground when you get it.

+This also means that when using autopilot, you can relatively easily move between a seat and Remote Controller; it will be down for a short time while you swap, but everything is saved and it will pick up where it left off.

 ## Customization
 The following LUA parameters were added